variousauthors/the-valley/NEXTSTEPS.md

 so maybe I should do this.

 - [] equipment v0
-  - [] during battle: a menu at the bottom of the screen that displays HP XP and GP
+  - [] during battle: a menu at the bottom of the screen that displays HP and XP
   - [] a second menu for ATT DEF that pops up when you stand near a pedestal
   - [] equipment on pedestals, press A to swap